Wagering Guide

 H

-Handicapping: The study of factors in the past performances which determine the relative qualities and abilities of horses in a race.
+Handicapping: Studying past performances to determine relative qualities and abilities of horses.

-Handle: The sum of all wagers bet on a race or a race card.
+Handle: The sum of all wagers bet on a race or race card.

-Horse: In racing, a horse is narrowly defined as any male 5 or older with genitalia intact.
+Horse: In racing, specifically any male 5 or older with genitalia intact.

 I